znezniV/znezniv.github.io/_posts/2019-01-07-Thesis-Seminar.md

 This made it much easier to look for related work where I spent some more time on.

 But soon, I started with the second exercise; the design space.
 The idea was to add 50 own ideas of project.
 I continued with the current flow and just writing down trash but ended up with not much great stuff.

+## 10.01.2018
+This day we had time to continue to do some research and to work on the topic we want to focus on.
+I used the time to talk with my co-students to see their topic and to give and receive some feedback from then.

+Nevertheless, I had big problems continuing to work and I was kind of blocked.
+Everybody had a 15 minutes mentoring with Joëlle planed, and to analyze why I was blocked I tried to write it down.

+I had three directions, I wasn't really sure if I should combine them.
+Automatized government, hobbyist politicians, and none-naive optimistic future thinking.
+Also I had the feeling, that I need to narrow down the topic which would help me to know where to look more specifically.

+The mentoring with Joëlle could have been much more productive because I did not have specific questions to ask.
+I was also not really comfortable enough to talk about it freely which was an ongoing process during the week.
+This is normal.
+However, it is not very productive and won't change a lot or bring me out of this situation.

+Nevertheless, the mentoring was not completely useless.
+Every talk pushes you to be more precise and think about different stuff.
+Also it gave a little bit more confidence that this topic is quite relevant.
+I just do not know from which side I need to tackle this.
+Joëlle reminded me how user and field studies were often successful for me in recent projects.
+It can guide a lot in finding a direction.

+To get some other thought, I baked a cake and made five kilos of hummus because the next day will be a special one for me.

+## 11.01.2018
+Doe my cake delivery, I was a little delayed in class but it also was a good excuse.
+In the class, Joëlle already began to explain the next and fourth exercise "10 ways of manifestation".
+Basically, in which form we are going to display our experience of the bachelor project.
+Again, this was more of a brainstorming thing in which I think I'm not good at and this doesn't help a lot either.

+In one hour, I really made ten different manifestations which some I did not like.
+But my favorite was a Tamagotchi for politics where some people have to take care of a political department in a hobbyist way.
+In my vision of the last week, I painted a future with an implementation of the universal basic income where most of the state and government is automatized as well as the economy and people take place in ethical positions.
+If mandatory or not, people should be able to participate as hobbyist politicians in a way.
+This time with a Tamagotchi.

+Later in the day, we were asked to make a plan of the following final week were we should make a so called pretotype, field research and a presentation of our pretotype.
+It definitely would make sense for me to talk with other people to get a little out of my head.
+So I planed an interview.

+More details on the plan of the final week will follow.